mindwarriorgame/public-formulas/README.md

 ## License

 All content of this repository is under [MIT license](https://en.wikipedia.org/wiki/MIT_License).
 Your Letter will also become an essential part of this public, open source project.
-According to the license, you give everyone permission to use, copy, modify, merge, publish, distribute, sublicense, sell copies etc. of this text.
+According to the license, you give everyone permission to use, copy, modify, merge, publish, distribute, sublicense, sell copies etc. of your Letter.
 Please make sure you understand it before contributing!